cesaraustralia/DynamicGrids.jl/docs/src/index.md

 ### Color schemes

-Schemes from Colorschemes.jl can be used for the `scheme` argument to `ImageOutput`, `ImageGenerator`s. `Greyscale` control over the band of grey used, and is very fast.
+Schemes from Colorschemes.jl can be used for the `scheme` argument to `ImageOutput`, `Renderer`s. `Greyscale` control over the band of grey used, and is very fast.
 `ObjectScheme` is the default.

 ```@docs